Creating a Telegram bot for Proxmox notifications

 • Nagios or Centreon if you prefer classical monitoring.

 I use Prometheus when I want thresholds and deduplication.
-Uptime Kuma is great for quick availability checks and has a built-in Telegram notifier.
+Uptime Kuma is good for quick availability checks and has a built-in Telegram notifier.

 Tips for effective Proxmox alerts and Telegram notifications